 Don’t expect to eradicate Spanish needle plant at first try.
 Keep pulling the seedlings when they are young and tender; you’ll eventually gain the upper hand.

 If you have a large infestation, mow the plants periodically so they have no opportunity to develop flowers and go to seed.
-You can also gain Spanish needle control by spraying individual plants with Round-up or a similar product containing glyphosate.
+You can also gain Spanish needle control by spraying individual plants with products containing glyphosate.